Nasdaq Riga: Procedure for listing of ABLV Bank, AS bonds initiated

 Nasdaq Riga Management board's resolution on listing will be made public immediately after it has been made.

-Base Prospectus of the Sixth Bond Offer Program and Final Terms are available here.
+Base Prospectus of the Seventh Bond Offer Program and Final Terms are available here.

 Nasdaq Baltic Issuer Services +371 67 212 431 www.nasdaqbaltic.com